metabase/metabase/docs/users-guide/writing-sql.md

 Questions asked using SQL can be saved, downloaded, or added to a dashboard just like questions asked using the question builder.

-You can also [refer to datasets and saved questions][reference-datasets] in your SQL queries.
+You can also [refer to models and saved questions][ref-models] in your SQL queries.

 ## Using SQL filters